xkcm/memento/README.md

 **Return value**

 A new function that invokes the original function and caches its return value.
-This function also contains metadata about the cache instance, which you can acces by `.cacheMetadata`.
+This function also contains metadata about the cache instance, which you can access by `.cacheMetadata`.

 **Example**
 ```ts